MoVehrs/DynRPG-Plugins/bare_handed/README.md

 Actor5_VariableId=11   ; Weapon ID from variable 11
 ```

-## Usage

-1. Configure your actor-to-weapon mappings in `DynRPG.ini` as shown above.
-2. Create the corresponding weapons in your RPG Maker 2003 database.
-3. The plugin will automatically manage equipping and unequipping of unarmed weapons during gameplay.
-4. Use the event comment commands (see below) for additional control over bare hand weapons in events.

 ## Event Comment Commands

 This plugin provides two special event commands that can be used in comment event commands: